 The repercussions of cheating

-Many otherwise honest people fail to report all the income they should, either inadvertently thanks to the tax rules’ complexities or because they’re actually trying to get away with something.
+Many otherwise honest people fail to report all the income they should, either inadvertently thanks to the complexities of the tax rules or because they’re actually trying to get away with something.

 And, contrary to popular belief, there’s no time limit for the CRA to prosecute you for cheating or filing late.
 It’s never too late to be brought up on tax misdemeanors from years ago.

 Furthermore, waiting until you’re caught, or until an investigation on your return has begun, means your bargaining power is reduced.
-Finance professionals advise that it’s better to fess up as soon as possible, and then look into the possibility of amnesty or reprieve.
+If you’ve made a mistake, finance professionals advise that it’s better to fess up as soon as possible, and then look into the possibility of amnesty or reprieve.

 Applying for tax amnesty or pardon